sangitajay09/Credit-scrore-classifiction/README.md

 # Credit-scrore-classifiction

-Machine  Learning Project- This project aims to find the best model that is able to classify the credit score data.
+This project aims to find the best model that is able to classify the credit score data.
 To validate the results with the helps of plots and explanation.

 Data pre-processing